Crissium/SilverDict/README.md

 [^5]: The use of a custom styling manager such as Dark Reader is recommended until I fix this, as styles for different dictionaries meddle with each other.

 [^6]: A Russian-speaking friend told me that it is unusual to type Russian on an American keyboard, so whether this feature is useful is open to doubt.

+[^7]: I have come up with a name: _Kilvert_ (yeah, after the Welsh priest for its close resemblance to _SilverDict_, and the initial letter, of course, stands for KDE).
+(I'm on Xfce by the way.)